bobricius/armachat/README.md

-# armachat
+# ARMACHAT - My network = my rules, no borders, no limits, no operators.

-Doomsday LORA QWERTY communicator
+Standalone Doomsday LORA QWERTY communicator
 How to restore communication after disaster or Armageddon ?
 It is just hi-tech walkie talkie for fun :)

 # Hardware features: